miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 Implementations SHOULD carefully consider the trust model, retrieval method, and persistence of externally referenced data.

 The security and availability of externally referenced data are outside the scope of this specification.

+## External Reference Retrieval Security

+Implementations SHOULD carefully control retrieval of externally referenced data identified by "uri" parameters.

+Retrieval of external references may introduce security and operational risks including:

+- Server-Side Request Forgery (SSRF)
+- unintended access to internal network resources
+- loopback or local file access
+- retrieval of mutable or replaced content
+- excessive resource consumption
+- denial-of-service conditions
+- retrieval timeouts
+- unexpected URI scheme handling

+Implementations SHOULD restrict permitted URI schemes, network locations, retrieval methods, object sizes, and timeout behavior according to the applicable security policy.

+Implementations SHOULD NOT automatically trust externally retrieved data solely because the corresponding hash value matches.

+The security, trustworthiness, persistence, availability, and retrieval policy of externally referenced data are outside the scope of this specification.

 ## Signature Timestamp and Archive Timestamp Validation